Preparing for Federal Loan repayment? Review your repayment options and helpful resources here.

 Not necessarily.
 Quarterly fees, on-campus housing charges, and parking fees are paid directly to the college and will show up on your Growl student account.
 Your financial aid will first credit these charges, and then you are responsible for paying any of the expenses remaining.
 These expenses, and any other remaining educational costs, can be paid out of pocket or your parents may be eligible to borrow a parent PLUS loan to replace all or part of the PC.

-• What if we need additional financial aid assistance?
+What if I need additional financial aid assistance?

 Yes!
 Check out UCR's Net Price Calculator.
 Actual aid awards begin to appear on MyUCR on or after the date you’ve been admitted beginning in mid-March, and can also be viewed at UCR’s student portal in R'Web.